-Vacant Land Loan Lenders Grand-Prairie, TX AI search of 2025!
+Complete List of Vacant Land Lenders for Grand-Prairie, TX with AI help!

 The average cost per acre of land in TX is $31,880.
 The loan-to-value (LTV) ratio for undeveloped land ranges from 16.72% to 54.39%, while for developed land, the LTV ratio is estimated to be from 36.37% to 75.45%.